Frederick Eugene Durbec [1836-1894], buried at the Old Clarkesville Cemetery, captured some of the first photographic images of the Civil War.

 Durbec married Manuela Victoria Rogero Durbec on Oct.
 11, 1886, in St. Johns, Florida.
 To kick off the 1890 tourist season, the couple relocated to Clarkesville where he bought and managed the Eureka Hotel, located on a lot at the corner of Bridge and Grant streets.

-He died in 1894 and is buried with his young daughter Claire Eugenia Durbec and a young son, Francis Joseph Durbec.
+He died in 1894 and is interred with his young daughter Claire Eugenia Durbec and a young son, Francis Joseph Durbec, in a Low Country style, half-domed tomb, matching that of his son.
+Little Claire, first to pass, is interred in a traditional box tomb in the center of the family plot.

-North Carolina-based Civil War historian Andy House penned the article referenced above.
-House took a special interest in Durbec and with the permission of Durbec’s descendants and the help of Larry Whitfield, he coordinated a rededication of Durbec’s gravesite in 2016.
+North Carolina-based Civil War historian Andy House took a special interest in Durbec and with the permission of Durbec’s descendants and the help of Larry Whitfield, he coordinated a rededication of Durbec’s gravesite in 2016.
 Click here to read more about the ceremony.

 Additional information about the Durbec family